Top 15 Flatbed Trucking Companies to Ship With in 2025 (& How to Choose)

 • Founded Date: 1968

-• Headquarters: Jacksonville, Florida
+• Headquarters: Jacksonville, Fla.

 Prime Inc.

-• Services: Flatbed, heavy specialized, reefer, tank/bulk, freight brokerage.
+• Services: Flatbed, heavy specialized, reefer, tank/bulk, freight brokerage

 • Founded Date: 1970

-• Headquarters: Springfield, Missouri
+• Headquarters: Springfield, M0.

-• Number of Flatbed Trailers*: 900 flatbeds, 400 step-decks
+• Number of Trailers*: 900 flatbeds, 400 step decks

 • Number of Tractors*: 850+

-• Flatbed Trailer Variety*: flatbeds, step-decks.
+• Flatbed Trailer Variety*: Flatbeds, step-decks.

 TMC Transportation

-• Services: Flatbed, heavy specialized
+• Services: Flatbed, heavy specialized, linehaul, dedicated

 • Founded Date: 1972